vmware-tanzu/velero/site/content/posts/2019-08-22-announcing-velero-1.1.md

 Our final change for increasing visibility into your Velero installation is the `velero plugin get` command.
 This command will report all the plug-ins within the Velero deployment..

 Velero has previously used a restore-only flag on the server to control whether a cluster could write backups to object storage.
 With Velero 1.1, we’ve now moved the restore-only behavior into read-only BackupStorageLocations.
-This move means that the Velero server can use a BackupStorageLocation as a source to restore from, but not for backups, while still retaining the ability to backup to other configured locations.
+This move means that the Velero server can use a BackupStorageLocation as a source to restore from, but not for backups, while still retaining the ability to back up to other configured locations.
 In the future, the `--restore-only` flag will be removed in favor of configuring read-only BackupStorageLocations.

 ## Community Contributions